major-mayer/supertuxkart-online/Readme.md

 | stk_aikarts | **Optional** Sets the number of AI karts on this server|

 ## Troubleshooting
-- Sometimes the server just doesn't start when you try it the first time, but exits instantly.
-In this case you just have to stop the Docker container and start it after a few seconds.
-I would be glad if somebody could help me finding the error for this.
+- If you restart the Docker container, the server will not start correctly because the restart is faster than the Supertuxkart servers.
+So you just have to stop the container, wait a few seconds and start it again.
+- It seems like the server simply stops working after a few days, because the session is invalid.
+In this case you have to restart the container.
 ## Thanks to
 [OpenHS](https://github.com/openhs/docker-supertuxkart-server) for his great base Dockerfile that I extended a bit.